baffle/baffle-public/market-place/cloudformation-template/lower-environment/README.md

 ## Download keypair
 The keypair for Baffle EC2 instance is stored on SSM and can be downloaded.
 Following link describes a process of downloading link https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/create-key-pairs.html#create-key-pair-cloudformation

+## 2. Setting AWS Permissions

+This section is optional and not required if you already have administrator roles.

+For configuring permissions, we recommend running the provided CloudFormation template.
+This template will create a policy with the necessary permissions and a group.

+Request your AWS administrator to run the below command:

+`aws cloudformation create-stack --stack-name baffle-group --template-body file://create_group_policy/create_group_role_template.yaml --capabilities CAPABILITY_NAMED_IAM`

+After the group is generated, fetch the group name from the CloudFormation output.
+Replace {User_Name} with the AWS user's name and {Group_Name_From_Above} with the name of the group you got from the CloudFormation output.

+`aws iam add-user-to-group --user-name {User_Name} --group-name {Group_Name_From_Above}`